oci-landing-zones/oci-cis-landingzone-quickstart/DEPLOYMENT-GUIDE.md

 Sometimes you may want to manage multiple Landing Zones in same or different regions without managing multiple copies of the Terraform configuration files.
 All you need to do is making sure the state files do not get overwriten across subsequent runs.
 When working with Terraform CLI, use Terraform workspaces along with distinct .tfvars file, one to each Landing Zone.
 Terraform workspaces keep Terraform state files separate from each other.
 You only need to make sure to switch between workspaces and the respective .tfvars file.

 For instance, let's say you want to provision a production Landing Zone in Ashburn and a development Landing Zone in Phoenix.
 To deal with this, create two workspaces, say prd-ash and dev-phx.
 Also prepare two .tfvars file with proper variables assignments, terraform_ash.tfvars and terraform_phx.tfvars.
-The you can execute plan and apply safely.
-Here's how it looks like using Terraform CLI commands:
+Then you can execute plan and apply safely.
+Here is how it looks like using Terraform CLI commands:

     > terraform workspace new prd-ash (creates workspace and switches to it)
     > terraform workspace new dev-phx (creates workspace and switches to it)